 - Versatile: Not only with the ingredients but when and how you serve them too!
 They great for healthy lunch ideas, dinner and even make a great on the go snack!

-I’ve always loved tacos and finger food options like vegetarian quesadillas and Instant Pot chicken tacos!
+I’ve always loved tacos and finger food options like vegetarian quesadillas and Instant Pot shredded chicken tacos!
 They are simple to make and can be prepared in just a matter of minutes then thrown in the oven for a quick meal, family gathering or game-day appetizer.

 Ingredients for Chicken Quesadilla Recipe

 - Cooked chicken breast: I usually use chicken leftovers using one of these methods – Instant Pot frozen whole chicken, Instant Pot chicken breast, or baked chicken breast recipes.

 Other Chicken Options for Quesadillas